'social media suicide': why generation z is going off the grid

-It's not a new idea that social media, specifically Instagram, allows people to present a curated, idealised, best self to the world.
+It's not a new idea that social media, specifically Instagram, allows people to present a curated, idealized, best self to the world.
 One that is perpetually glamorous and on vacay, impossibly free of messiness and everyday mundanity.
 Even "honest" moments are contrived, like the otherwise flawless woman posing with a dot of pearlescent zit cream accompanied by a self-deprecating caption.
 Last year, this woman faked a 5-week excursion to Southeast Asia as an experiment in exposing social media's ability to manipulate reality.

-When Jaden Smith deleted his account back in May, it caused pandemonium.
+When Twitter provocateur Jaden Smith deleted his account back in May, it was pandemonium.
 His sudden departure inspired countless speculative think pieces about a world without tweets like, "How Can Mirrors Be Real If Our Eyes Aren't Real."
 We'll have to get back to you on that, Jaden.
 Of course, he's back on Twitter, maintaining his mystique by following only 5 people.
 The public had another scare when angelic it-girl Lily-Rose Depp apparently committed "social media suicide" and deleted ALL THE PHOTOS off of her Instagram.
 Turns out it was just a false alarm, and that her account had been hacked.

 So why are people opting out of social media?
 For Generation Z (the oldest of whom are age 19), one big reason is an increased desire for privacy.
 According to The New York Times, Gen Z-ers are more aware of their digital footprint, and don't want to get photographed in compromising positions without their knowledge or permission.
 They're not the only ones craving a bit of anonymity in the era of overexposure.
 Céline designer Phoebe Philo was quoted as saying, "The chicest thing is when you don't exist on Google.
 God, I would love to be that person!"